London Eye with Kids: Family Guide + Money Saving Tips

 Planning a family trip to London and wondering whether a visit to the London Eye with the kids is worth the time and money?
 This iconic riverside attraction has become one of the city’s most popular landmarks – but with ticket prices adding up quickly, especially for families, it’s worth knowing exactly what to expect before you go.
-In this detailed guide I’ll cover everything from how to get there, what you’ll see from the top, which nearby family attractions are worth pairing with the London Eye, money-saving tips and how to make the most of your visit with kids in tow.
+In this guide I’ll cover everything from how to get there, what you’ll see from the top, which nearby family attractions are worth pairing with the London Eye, money-saving tips and how to make the most of your visit with kids in tow.
 So, whether you’re visiting for the first time or planning a return trip, here’s everything you need to know about the London Eye.

-Visit: March 2025 (Updated December 2025)
+Visit: March 2025 (Updated May 2026)

 Where is the London Eye located – and how do I get there?